 There may be circumstances where you are unable to determine who is responsible for harm.
 In these circumstances you must initiate safety planning and ongoing assessment to actively manage this uncertainty.

 Considerations for safety planning

-Child protection workers may consider the following when developing a safety plan for allegations of physical abuse cases:
+Consider the following when developing a safety plan for allegations of physical abuse cases:

-Parental behaviours that indicate strengths and when tested demonstrate safety
+Parental behaviours that indicate strengths, and when tested, demonstrate safety

 Specific parental behaviours that indicate strengths and when tested demonstrate safety can include:

 Where physical injury to a child in the CEO's care constitutes or results from an offence (whether before or after the child comes into the CEO's care), the child may be able to claim Criminal Injuries Compensation.
-For further information, refer to Chapter 3.3: Legal rights of children and caseworker responsibilities.
+For further information, refer to Chapter 3.3 Legal rights of children and caseworker responsibilities.